openfisca/biryani/docs/source/presentation.rst

 Presentation
 ============

+Biryani is a Python library to convert and validate data (for web forms, CSV files, XML files, etc).

 To convert a value into another, you first create the ad-hoc converter by chaining conversion functions.
-Each conversion function (aka a converter) takes a value as input and output a couple containing the converted value and an eventual error message.
+Each conversion function (aka a converter) takes a value as input and outputs a couple containing the converted value and an eventual error message.

 First examples
 ==============